fons3517/project3/README.md

 ## Description:

-Book Search Engine is a book search application that searches for books you choose and stores your selections in a database that allows you to retrieve the ones you've saved and remove the ones you no longer care to keep.
+HikeIt is a hiking application that searches for trails

 ### Creators